 • live in the plans service area

-Medicare Advantage Plans — also referred to as MA Plans or Part C — are offered by private companies and paid for by Medicare and by the Medicare-eligible individuals who sign up for the plan.
+Medicare Advantage Plans—also called MA Plans or Part C—are offered by private companies and paid for by Medicare and the Medicare-eligible individuals who sign up for them.